SuniAnalytics/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-   Ran T-tests to analyzed if each lot individually are diff from population mean of 1500 pounds per sq inch.
+   Ran T-tests to analyzed if each lot individually are diff from population mean of 1500 PSI

-     - Lot1: Got a tvalue of 0, which infers that this matches the null hypothesis and this lot is not diff to population mean of 1500 pounds per sq inch
+     - Lot1: Got a tvalue of 0, which infers that this matches the null hypothesis and this lot is not diff to population mean of 1500 pounds PSI

-     - Lot2: Got a tvalue of 0.51745, which means the lot is close to the mean of 1500 pounds per sq inch
+     - Lot2: Got a tvalue of 0.51745, which means the lot is close to the mean of 1500 PSI

      - Lot3: Got a very high value for tvalue (-2.09), this lot is prominently different from the mean.